PGM-Lab/InferPy/docs/notes/bayesianNN.rst

 network using ``inf.layers.Sequential`` and layers of class ``tfp.layers.DenseFlipout``.
 Second, the input ``x`` and output ``y`` are also define as random variables.
-More precisely, the output ``y`` is defined as a Gaussian random varible.
+More precisely, the output ``y`` is defined as a Gaussian random variable.
 The mean of the Gaussian is the output of the neural network.

 .. code:: python3